belongtothenight/BD_ML_Code/README.md

    2. Convert datatype. (str2timestamp, str2int, str2float, obj2str...)
 2. Plot Data (scatter not plot)
    1. Column to column.
-   2. Interaction between two column to column.
+   2. Interaction between two columns.

 ## ML Process

-1. Prepare/Preprocess Data (the dataset need to appropriate for the question)
+1. Prepare/Preprocess Data (the dataset needs to be appropriate for the question)
-   1. Read dataset from file. (pandas/scipy.io.arff/python)
+   1. Read the dataset from the file. (pandas/scipy.io.arff/python)
-   2. Check features (X) correlation with result (y), and drop features with low correlation.
-Not necessary, but might help reduce time and not misleading algorithm. (pandas)
+   2. Check features (X) correlation with the result (y), and drop features with low correlation.
+Not necessary, but might help reduce time and not mislead the algorithm. (pandas)
    3. Deal with missing values (NAN/NA). (pandas)
-   4. Convert non-numirical data to numbers representing them. (pandas)
+   4. Convert non-numerical data to numbers representing them. (pandas)
-   5. (optional) Balance out imbalance dataset. (balance: one category of result like y=0 has a lot more data(rows) than the other/others.) (python)
+   5. (optional) Balance out the imbalance dataset. (balance: one category of result like y=0 has a lot more data(rows) than the other/others.) (python)
    6. Split features (X) and result (y). (python)
    7. (optional) Scale dataset. (sklearn)
    8. Split dataset into either train+test or train+cross-validation+test subsets. (random state is optional) (sklearn)